 And that got me to thinking… I’ve mentioned on here before (like, say, here and here) that I prefer being referred to in feminine pronouns when I’m dressed up as Allison; I’ve always felt it adds to my confidence in presenting as the female gender.
 But I admit I’ve never considered what job-specific or skill-descriptive words I would want to prefer.
 I mean, “she” and “her” are one thing, but words like “hostess” and “actress” felt to me like something else.

 And then, I thought about D’s situation and view and I came to the conclusion that there is something empowering about being a hostess instead of a host.
 “Hostess,” to some, may be as archaic as hula-hoops and beehive hairdos.
 But that word still has an element of grace and strength, not to mention empowerment and, in D’s case, acceptance by others.

 When hearing about D’s gaining her preference for “hostess” on her event’s flyer, I was so glad for her.
 Not only did it give her acceptance as a female, it also felt like a sign of teamwork and collegiality.
 Judging from her photos, it also looked as if she and her fellow hostesses had a good time at their event (perhaps that matters as much as the pronoun titles).
-And if I were at an event with D. in one capacity or another, I would happily refer to her as hostess if need be.
+If I were at an event with D. in one capacity or another, I would happily refer to her as hostess if need be.
 But more importantly, I would accept her as the female she presents and professes herself as.
 Way to go, D!